4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Breaker games

 \begin{enumerate}[label={(\arabic*)}]

 \item Case 1 is that of an active node $v \in M_{1,2}$, as Maker must choose between picking $z_1$ or $z_2$.
 The updated gadget of $v$ at this point is pictured in Figure \ref{fig:makerchoice1}.
 Suppose that Maker picks some $x \not\in \{z_1,z_2\}$ instead: we now show that this is a losing move.
+Let $w_b$ and $w_c$ be the out-neighbors of $v$ through the arcs $b$ and $c$ respectively.

-\begin{enumerate}[label={(\alph*)}] \item First, suppose that $x \in \{y_3,z_b,z_c\}$.
+\begin{enumerate}[label={(\alph*)}] \item First, suppose that $x \in \{y_3,y_4,y_b,y_c\}$.
 That move does not impact any other gadget since $x$ is an interior vertex.
 Now, Breaker picks $z_1$.
-Note that $\{\{z_2,p_c\}\}$ is a pairing for (the updated gadget of) $v$ after that move.
-Denoting by $w$ the out-neighbor of $v$ through the arc $c$, we should not use $p_c$ in the pairing for $w$ since we already use it for $v$.
+Note that $\{\{p_c,z_2\}\}$ is a pairing for (the updated gadget of) $v$ after that move.
+We should not use $p_c$ in the pairing for $w_c$ since we already use it for $v$.
 We thus conclude by defining the pairing $\mathbf{\Pi}$ as:

 \item Next, suppose that $x \in \{p_b,q_b,p_c,q_c\}$.
 By symmetry, assume that $x \in \{p_b,q_b\}$.
 Now, Breaker picks $z_1$.
-Note that $\{\{z_2,p_c\}\}$ is a pairing for $v$ after that move.
-Let $w_1$ and $w_2$ be the out-neighbors of $v$ through the arcs $b$ and $c$ respectively.
-We should not use $p_c$ in the pairing for $w_2$ since we already use it for $v$, nor should we use $x$ in the pairing for $w_1$ since it has already been picked by Maker.
+Note that $\{\{p_c,z_2\}\}$ is a pairing for $v$ after that move.
+We should not use $p_c$ in the pairing for $w_c$ since we already use it for $v$, nor should we use $x$ in the pairing for $w_b$ since it has already been picked by Maker.
 We thus define: